ProtoTest/ProtoTest.Golem/README.md

 create automated test scripts for Windows desktop applications (Golem.White), and use an API built on top of RestSharp to execute and validate REST requests (Golem.Rest).

-For all documentation, visit: https://github.com/ProtoTest/ProtoTest.Golem/wiki
+For all documentation, visit the [Golem Wiki](https://github.com/ProtoTest/ProtoTest.Golem/wiki).